Mental Health Resources for Students

 9 a.m. to 4 p.m., Monday to Friday

-We are also offering full-time Social Work support for students in the Peel Alternative Program Summer School and are planning a special summer program to support Black students.
+We are also offering full-time Social Work support for students in the Peel Alternative Program Summer School.

-PLEASE NOTE: This is not a emergency crisis support service: if you or a loved one are in crisis, please call Peel Crisis at 416-410-8615 or go to your nearest hospital.
+PLEASE NOTE: This is not an emergency crisis support service: if you or a loved one are in crisis, please call Peel Crisis at 416-410-8615 or go to your nearest hospital.

 - Learn about mental health and mental illness: A shared language for mental health